Grantmaking Policy FAQs

 We endeavor to be responsive to questions from applicants.
 If you have questions about your application or would like feedback, please contact the appropriate Program Officer.

-Q: What is the process to apply for scholarships and loans?
+Q: What is the process to apply for loans?

-A: We are pleased to offer streamlined, online applications for students who wish to apply for our scholarships and interest-free loans.
-The online scholarship application opens January 1 and closes April 7th.
-Decisions about recipients are made during April and May.
+A: We are pleased to offer a streamlined, online application for students who wish to apply for loans.
+The online loan application opens November 1, 2024 and closes at noon (12 PM), November 15, 2024.

 Q: Can I apply for scholarships and loans through the same applications?